akwaed/TCP_Server-Py/README.md

 This project was impemented using a VMare having three linux computers running Ubuntu1204-64-STD.How is set up is to have a computer serving as a server with another as a router and the last node a client.
 ![image](https://user-images.githubusercontent.com/37512610/194137272-6479ad7c-b382-43a4-904b-26cca2d47648.png)

-The scripts for unnig the server from the client is:
+<br>The scripts for unnig the server from the client is:
 !curl http://<server ip>:8888/<router>:6789/helloworld.html # To check for a file in the server passing through the router!curl http:6789/helloworld.html # To check for a file in the server directly from client